ChrisRichner/ARGUS-TV-GuideEnhancer/README.md

 Regardless of the method with which you populate the EPG, you may want to "enrich" your guide data to add Season and Episode numbers (SxxExx).
 This "enrich"-ing is useful for [XBMC/Kodi](http://www.kodi.tv "Kodi") or [MediaPortal](http://www.team-mediaportal.com/ "") plugin TVSeries that automatically download episode information, backdrops, ratings, etc. By enriching your guide data, you can automatically have the SxxExx information in your file names and thus have TVSeries register your recordings with no manual intervention.

+##Contributing
+Contributions are welcome; fork ARGUS-TV-GuideEnhancer and submit a pull request.
+If your looking for something to do you can always check out [issues page](https://github.com/ChrisRichner/ARGUS-TV-GuideEnhancer/issues) to see what features or bugs need some work.
+If you have an awesome idea feel free to submit an [issue](https://github.com/ChrisRichner/ARGUS-TV-GuideEnhancer/issues/new), but pull requests are best.

 ##Getting Started
 If you are going to use the Guide Enricher, follow these steps.